mohsin86/splitTextInMultiline/README.md

-# splitTextInMultiline
+# Split Text Into Multiline

-Split Text Into Multiline
+To split a text into multiline